Gandharva

-A gandharva (गन्धर्व) is a member of a class of celestial beings in Dharmic religions, such as Hinduism, Buddhism, and Jainism, whose males are divine performers such as musicians and singers, and the females are divine dancers.
+A gandharva (गन्धर्व) is a member of a class of celestial beings in Indian religions, such as Hinduism, Buddhism, and Jainism, whose males are divine performers such as musicians and singers, and the females are divine dancers.
 In Hinduism, they are regarded to be the celestial demigods who serve as the musicians of the devas.

 It is also a term for skilled singers in Indian classical music.

-Gandharvas have been associated with the historical Gandhara region.

 In Buddhism, this term also refers to a being in the intermediate state (between death and rebirth).